What Is the Stock Market?

-Stocks are how companies get funded to grow larger.
-Usually, when someone wants to start a business, they pay for it with loans or even their credit cards.
-Once they grow the company enough, they can get bank loans, or also float their bonds to individual investors.
+Companies sell stocks to get the funds to grow larger.
+When people want to start a business, they often pay for it with personal loans or even their credit cards.
+Once they grow the company enough, they can get bank loans.
+They can also sell bonds to individual investors.

 Eventually, they'll need a lot of money to take the business to the next phase.
 At that time, they will sell the first stocks, called an initial public offering.
 Once that happens, no single person owns the company because they have sold it to the stockholders.
 Since the U.S. stock market is so sophisticated, it is easier in this country than in many others to take a company public.
 It helps the economy expand since it provides a boost up to companies wishing to grow very large.

-The need for companies to raise money, and investors to profit from them, is what makes the stock market work.
+The need for companies to raise money, and investors to profit from them, is what keeps the stock market going.

 Why Invest in the Stock Market

-There are seven ways for individual investors to buy stocks.
+There are seven ways for you to invest in the stock market.
 The quickest and least expensive is to buy them online.
-If you need more guidance for a respectable price, join an investment club.
+If you need more guidance at a reasonable price, join an investment club.
 A full-service broker will cost more but could be worth the price.
 He or she will give you professional recommendations.
 A money manager charges the most but will do all the work for you.